 As for what cats can’t eat, the list is rather long.
 According to the RSPCA, just some of the foods that are toxic to cats include:

-If you notice your cat isn’t using the litter tray, you can try changing the type of litter you use, but you may need to consult a vet as well in case there’s an underlying medical reason as to why your cat has changed its toilet habits.
+If you notice your cat isn’t using the litter tray, you can try changing the type of litter you use, but you may need to consult a vet as well in case there’s an underlying medical reason why your cat has changed its toilet habits.

-Regularly brushing their fur will help remove the loose hairs that would otherwise be swallowed by your cat and form a hairball.16 Hairballs aren’t usually a cause for concern but sometimes can grow large enough to block the intestines, which can have deadly consequences.
+Regularly brushing their fur will help remove the loose hairs that would otherwise be swallowed by your cat and form a hairball.
+Hairballs aren’t usually a cause for concern but sometimes can grow large enough to block the intestines, which can have deadly consequences.

 Luckily for you, cat dental care can easily be done at home.
 Brush your cat’s teeth daily (using special cat toothbrushes and paste) and ask your vet about dental diets for your cat.
 You can also give your cat dental chews and toys that can help reduce the build-up of plaque and tartar.

 An annual vet check-up can also help keep your cat in good health, both dental-wise and in general.

 Leaving your cat at home

 It’s possible to keep your cat safe and happy by containing them at home rather than letting them roam around outside.